robertorcosta/azure-docs.pt-br/articles/automation/automation-onboard-solutions-from-automation-account.md

 ## <a name="sign-in-to-azure"></a>Entrar no Azure

-Entre no Azure em https://portal.azure.com
+Faça login no Azure em https://portal.azure.com.

 ## <a name="enable-solutions"></a>Habilitar soluções